LiZongyue/Electra_small/examples/README.md

 * __Head for downstream task__
-A same head as SST-2 task is re-used in this experiment.
+A same head as SST-2 task is re-used in this experiment, namely using a binary classifier for the [CLS] token's hidden state output.
 For next step, more different heads will be tested and documented.
 * __Hyper-Parameters__

 |    H-Params   |   model configurations   |   leraning rate   |   warmup steps   |   train head epochs   | train all epochs |batch size of training| batch size of validation|layer-wise learning rate decay|